-Deciding where to go on a first date in Edmonton is not for the faint of heart, especially if you find yourself in the murky waters of the online dating world— looking at you, Bumblers.
+Deciding where to go on a first date isn't easy for anyone, especially if you find yourself in the murky waters of the online dating world— looking at you, Bumblers.
 Like selecting the perfect playlist on Spotify, choosing the right spot to meet up with a potential special someone is enough to make anyone anxious.
 Hey, you have other things to worry about... what are you planning on wearing btw?

 We all know that candlelight is flattering, so head to The Almanac on Whyte Avenue to capitalize on that glow.
-The setting is pretty perfect, so much so that I may or may not have done a double header for lunch and dinner in the same day (hey, I like to be efficient).
+The setting is pretty perfect, so much so that we may or may not have done a doubleheader for lunch and dinner on the same day (hey, we like to be efficient).
 This spot is casual enough to cozy up and get to know each other, but formal enough to feel like you're on a proper date.

 Bonus Round: The Princess Theatre is right next door, so you can spontaneously grab tickets to the newest, buzz-worthy flick if the date is going well.

 Bonus Round: For something a little more exciting and to flex your beer-ology muscles, head to a local microbrewery.
 Situation Brewing in Old Strathcona or Biera in Ritchie Market are both great spots to cozy up over local pints and seriously delicious eats.
-Plus, Biera has a Cheese Bar with some of the finest cheese this lady has ever had the good luck to snack on.
+Plus, Biera has a Cheese Bar with some of the finest cheese we have ever had the good luck to snack on.